 Native subterranean species in the Reticulitermes genus are among the most common termite species homeowners deal with.
 The Formosan termite (Coptotermes formosanus) is a more destructive species found in scattered southern locations.
 Drywood termites are a separate group that Rowland Pest Management also treats in Central Florida.
 Telling these species apart starts with the damage they leave behind and the physical evidence around your home.

-Subterranean termite species generally feed along the grain of wood, consuming the softer springwood while leaving the harder summerwood intact.
+Subterranean termite species generally feed along the grain of wood, consuming the softer Summerwood while leaving the harder summerwood intact.
 According to UC IPM, this creates a layered, almost honeycomb-like pattern in damaged wood.
 That distinctive feeding pattern can often be used on its own to distinguish subterranean termite activity from that of other species.

 How to Spot Flying Termite Activity Inside Your Home